Skip to content

 • Server endpoint url - hostname or ip address of OPC-UA server;

-• Timeout in milliseconds - timeout in seconds for connecting to OPC-UA server;
+• Timeout in milliseconds - timeout in milliseconds for connecting to OPC-UA server;

 • Security policy - security policy (Basic128Rsa15, Basic256, Basic256Sha256);